infobloxopen/terraform-provider-bloxone/docs/resources/dhcp_host.md

 description: |-
   Manages DHCP Hosts.
   A DHCP Host object associates a DHCP Config Profile with an on-prem host.
+  Note: This resource represents an existing backend object that cannot be created or deleted through API calls.
+Instead, it can only be updated.
+When using terraform apply the resource configuration is applied to the existing object, and no new object is created.
+Similarly terraform destroy removes the configuration associated with the object without actually deleting it from the backend.
 ---

 # bloxone_dhcp_host (Resource)